 Safeguarding

 Everyone has the human right to live a life that is free from abuse and neglect.
 Safeguarding means protecting vulnerable adults and children who are at risk and need support, and is fundamental to ensuring high-quality health and social care.
-If you are concerned that someone is at risk of abuse, don’t hesitate to report your concern with the Virgin Care ASIST team on 01761 434469.
-You can find more support and advice about services in B&NES, including how to report concerns, on Bath and North East Somerset Council website.

 People who may be particularly vulnerable to abuse include